 We welcome Scottish, UK and international students and consider all applicants on an individual basis.

 Don’t worry if your qualifications are not listed here, we take a range of factors into account when assessing your application and are happy to consider other alternative combinations of qualifications and experience.

-SQA HNC / BTEC Level 4 HNC: Construction or Engineering Practice (including a pass in the unit Maths for Engineering 1) or Engineering: Building Services or Engineering Systems
+SQA HNC / BTEC Level 4 HNC: Construction or Engineering: Building Servicesor Engineering Practice or Engineering Systems (for SQA HNCs, including a pass in the SCQF Level 6 unit: Maths for Engineering 1, or equivalent)

-SQA HNC / BTEC Level 4 HNC: Civil Engineering (with A in the Graded Unit)
+SQA HNC / BTEC Level 4 HNC: Civil Engineering (for SQA HNC, with Grade A in the Graded Unit)

 BTEC Extended Diploma: DDM

 SQA HND / BTEC Level 5 HND / Foundation Degree: Civil Engineering (for SQA HNDs, including a pass in the SCQF Level 8 unit: Engineering Mathematics 4/5, or equivalent, plus Grade B in the Graded Unit)